 how it may benefit and harm.
 The extensor muscles in the

-back weaken and degenerate just like discs degenerate.
+back weaken and degenerate just as discs degenerate.
 (1)

 Extension helps strengthen these muscles to support the spine.
 Extension is essential